 If you’re debating whether you should buy comprehensive or collision coverage, or both, here are a few factors to consider.

-It’s always good to review your auto insurance coverage at least once a year, and assess how much it’s eating into your budget.
+- Your budget: It’s always good to review your auto insurance coverage at least once a year, and assess how much it’s eating into your budget.
 If your finances have changed significantly from a year earlier, it could make sense to keep one type of coverage and not the other, or increase your deductibles, or even get rid of optional coverage altogether.
-It comes down to your personal financial situation and figuring out the difference between your annual premium and immediate cash needs.